 To reduce memory footprint, use paged attributes.

-See the splade splade sample application for how to use SPLADE in ranking, including also how to use the SPLADE embedder with an array of strings (representing chunks).
+See the splade sample application for how to use SPLADE in ranking, including also how to use the SPLADE embedder with an array of strings (representing chunks).

 Embedding inference can be resource intensive for larger embedding models.
 Factors that impacts performance: